 In James 2:14 we also read the phrase: “Can faith save him?”
 The clear and resounding answer to that question is YES!
 Scripture is clear on this in more than one place.

 James is a beautiful book.
 I love the book of James; it is part of God’s Word.
-Some folks have almost asserted that it is unfortunate that the words we have been discussing are in it, or that the book of James is even in the Bible at all.
-This is not what is unfortunate.
+Some folks have almost asserted that it is unfortunate that the words we have been discussing here are included in Book of James, or even that the book of James is in the Bible at all.
+The inclusion of the Book of James in the Scriptural Cannon is not what is unfortunate.
 What is unfortunate is that so many people; including many esteemed teachers of the Bible, have not taken the initiative to rightly divide and diligently do a proper study here.
 God’s Word interprets its self; it does not contradict its self.
 If James really was telling us that works were a necessary component for salvation, then the Bible would contradict its self in a very [infinitely] big way in its key underlying theme.
 This would render it to be untrustworthy and flat out worthless.
 I have heard it said that when you find an apparent “contradiction” in God’s Word, that there is a gem to be uncovered with some digging.
 I agree.
 This is indeed one of those cases.
-After some honest study, what an encouragement this passage becomes for me, the believer, to rest in the Lord and to trust in Him alone for the irrevocable gift of eternal life, and to actively live in and use that gift that He has freely given to me to bless Him as He blesses me.
+After some honest study, what an encouragement this passage becomes for me, the believer, to rest in the Lord and to trust in Him alone for the irrevocable gift of eternal life, and to actively live in and use that gift that He has freely given to me to bless Him, as He continues to bless me.